Member Handbook

 Respite services may be self-directed.

-Respite services are provided on a short-term basis and provide you support when your natural support is unavailable.
-They provide a break for your primary caregiver, and they can be scheduled or provide support when an emergency occurs.
-Respite may include in and out-of-home services, and can include overnight, weekend care, or emergency care (if a family emergency occurs).
+Respite services are provided on a short-term basis and give you support when your natural support is unavailable.
+They provide a break for your primary caregiver and can be scheduled or provide support when an emergency occurs.
+Respite may include in and out-of-home services and can include overnight or weekend care or emergency care (if a family emergency occurs).

 Specialized Consultation Services